Leading forestry broker Warwick Searle excited by new role

 “We’re also continuing to expand in key growth areas like Rural and Agribusiness – which is where Warwick’s expertise will prove invaluable.”

-Searle will work closely with the Rural and Agribusiness sales and valuation teams in the Bay of Plenty, Hawke’s Bay, Nelson and Canterbury.
+Searle will work closely with the Rural and Agribusiness sales and rural valuation teams in the Bay of Plenty, Hawke’s Bay, Nelson and Canterbury.

 He will also work alongside Auckland-based Special Projects Manager Roger Seavill, who boasts extensive forestry sales experience.